-Tides are the up and down movement of the oceans across land.
-Two of our sky’s most dominate features, the sun and moon, control the timing and strength of tides.
-Although the moon is much smaller than the sun, its closeness to the earth results in about twice as much pull force.
-That is why we primarily say the moon affects our tides.
-Spring and neap tides demonstrate the pulling power of these two heavenly objects on our oceans.
+Tides are the up and down movement of Earth’s oceans due to the gravitational tug of our sky’s most dominant features, the moon and the sun.
+Although the moon is much smaller than the sun, its closeness to the earth results in about twice as much pull force and thus the more important tidal influence.
+The relative positions and combined gravitational impacts of the two heavenly bodies help determine the timing of the most and least pronounced tides: the spring and neap tides, respectively.

-The moon's gravity pulls the ocean's waters toward the part of the earth it is facing.
-On the opposite side it is pulling the earth away from the waters.
+The moon's gravitational attraction pulls the ocean's waters toward the part of the earth it is facing.
+On the opposite side it pulls the earth away from the ocean surface.
 This pulling causes the waters to bulge at these two points.
-The result is a high tide at the two bulging points and a low tide at the other two points because the water is being redirected.
+A high tide occurs at the two bulging points and a low tide at the two points halfway between because the water is being redirected.
 Each location on the earth passes through these points twice a day, usually experiencing two high and low tides daily.

-Spring tides are the result of the moon and sun working together to exert more pull on the earth's oceans.
-When the moon is in its full and new stages the earth, sun and moon are all aligned.
-This extra gravity pulling on the same point of the earth causes stronger high and low tides.
-These tides are named spring tides not because of the season but because the tides are springing stronger up and down.
+Imagine spring tides as the result of the moon and sun working together to exert more pull on the earth's oceans.
+When the moon is in its full and new phases the earth, sun and moon are all aligned, which means the sun’s and moon’s gravitational forces coincide.
+A more pronounced tidal range – stronger high and low tides – results from this alignment.
+These spring tides get their name not because of the season but because they “spring” stronger up and down.

-Neap tides are the result of the moon and sun working against each other's pull.
-When the moon is in its first and third quarter phases the earth, sun and moon are at a right angle to each other.
-Though the moon's pull is stronger, the sun's gravitational pull is lessening the effect of the moon's gravitational pull on the oceans.
-This means that twice a month we experience smaller high and low tides than normal.
+Neap tides, meanwhile, result from the moon and sun working against each other's pull.
+When the moon is in its first and third quarter phases, the earth, sun and moon form a right angle.
+Acting in counter directions, the gravitational tugging of moon and sun weaken one another, resulting in less pronounced high and low tides than normal: a neap tide.